ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `AggregationJobResp` (see {{aggregation-helper-init}}).
 If the `status` field is `ready`, the Leader proceeds onward.
-Otherwise, if the `status` field is `processing`, the Leader polls the aggregation job by sending GET requests to the URI indicated in the Location header field, until the `status` is `ready`.
+Otherwise, if the `status` field is `processing`, the Leader polls the aggregation job by sending GET requests to the URL indicated in the Location header field, until the `status` is `ready`.
 The Helper's response when processing SHOULD include a Retry-After header to suggest a polling interval to the Leader.